Rabab-Muhammad/-Math-Function-Tool-Agent/README.md

 "If I have 100 apples and I give away 35, how many do I have left?"

-3.After testing, you can ask your own math questions
+3. After testing, you can ask your own math questions

-4.Type 'exit' or 'quit' to end the session.
+4. Type 'exit' or 'quit' to end the session.